 How to Stop Surface Clutter

-If your home is messy then this easy approach to how to stop surface clutter is just what you need to neaten things up without stressing out.
+If your home is messy, then this easy approach to how to stop surface clutter is just what you need to neaten things up without stressing out.
+Get easy solutions to keep random stuff from taking over your counters, tables, and more.

 How to declutter the visual mess so you can create a home you love.

-One of the biggest frustrations I hear from folks with cluttered homes is the neverending piles of stuff.
-Papers, bags, magazines, junk mail, even dishes, and toys.
-And these piles are usually found covering every surface of their homes, floors included.
+One of the biggest frustrations I hear from folks with cluttered homes is the never ending piles of stuff.
+Papers, bags, magazines, junk mail, even dishes can make an otherwise neat area look messy and chaotic.

 I get it, even I have to sleep with one eye open when it comes to this type of clutter.
 Surface clutter has a mind of its own and if we are not careful it can migrate from countertops to kitchen tables covering dressers along the way.

 In our home, an empty surface is like a magnet calling for random things to take up residence.
-Whenever I walk into a room if my arms are full of things I need to set down I find myself looking for anything that is open.
+Whenever I walk into a room, if my arms are full of things I need to sit down, I find myself looking for anything that is open.

 My goal is just to empty my arms and there is nothing wrong with that thought process.
 The issue is when we leave things where they drop rather than putting them all the way away… where they belong.

-- Dirty dishes stacked near the sink waiting to go into the dishwasher.
+• Dirty dishes are stacked near the sink, waiting to go into the dishwasher.

 I could go on and on.
-We all do it.
-Look for “almost” and call it close enough.
-But, here’s the thing.
-Most of our problems is usually resulting from one main bad habit.
+We all do it; look for “almost” and call it close enough.
+But, here’s the thing, most of our problems are more than likely caused by one main bad habit.

 Not putting things all the way away.